hjcminus/Tkinter-Samples/README.md

 ## Running
-These samples need Python 3.x to be install.
+These samples need Python 3.x to be installed.